-When using chemicals, other than detergents, you must:
+When handling hazardous chemicals, you must:

 - 1. Have ready access to and follow precautions in Safety Data Sheets (located in room 1109C). - 2.
-Notify others in the area of any potential hazards.
+Notify others in the area of any potential hazards. - 3.
+Know locations and proper operating procedures of eyewash stations, safety showers, hazardous spill equipment, and safety meters/alarms.

-Properly label every container with the compound(s), concentration, date, and name of person who either prepared or is using the container.
+Properly label every container with the compound(s), concentration, hazards (flammability, health, reactivity/instability, and special), and the name of person who either prepared or is using the container.